 The Group strives to become the leading distributor of advanced equipment and precision tools for the manufacturing industry and provide manufacturing technology and solutions that will help our customers to become more productive, competitive and profitable.
-Leeport serves a wide range of customers from various industrial sectors, including but not limited to industrial machinery, construction machinery, cars, medical equipment, household appliances, audio and visual equipment, computers and telecommunications equipment.
+Leeport serves a wide range of customers from various industrial sectors, including but not limited to industrial machinery, construction machinery, mobile phone, cars, medical equipment, household appliances, audio and visual equipment, elevator, power supply equipment, high speed train, computers and telecommunications equipment.
 All of our stakeholders benefit from the technology, solutions and services that we provide.